-For some asset types, you can see the lineage of each asset.
+For some asset types, you can see the lineage of each asset in projects and catalogs.
 Lineage is the history of the events performed on the asset in Watson Studio, Watson Knowledge Catalog, and Watson Machine Learning.
 A lineage event is an action that changes or copies the asset.
 For example, editing the asset description is a lineage event, but viewing the asset is not a lineage event.

 To view lineage for an asset, click the asset name in a project or catalog and click the Lineage page.
 The lineage graph shows a timeline of events.
 Summary information about the asset’s lineage shows where asset was created, how many times it was added to projects or catalogs, what the last event for it was, and when the last event happened.
 Click an event to see its details.
 The first event for each asset is its creation.

 You can see this type of information about each lineage event:

 - Where: In which catalog or project the event occurred.

 - Who: The name of the user who performed the action, unless the action was automated.
 Automated actions generate lineage events, but don’t show user names.

 - What: A description of the action.
 Some events show details about the original and updated values.

 - When: The date and time of the event.

 Lineage also tracks relationships between assets.
 In the lineage graph, the creation of a new asset based on the original asset is shown as a branching event.
 For example, when you add an existing catalog asset to a project or publish an existing project asset to a catalog, you create a new asset that is a copy of the original asset.
 Double-click the branching event to expand and view the node for the related asset.
 Click the link for the related asset on the event details pane to go to that asset.